HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/cmd_line_api.md

 To make it easier to use this object in multiple places in your code, you can create your own uniquely named variable, for example, `var myspHelper = [Plugin:ScriptPortletNamespace]spHelper;`.

+If you want to create a Script Application that may be deployed multiple times to the same page, you should make all variables and methods unique.
+To achieve that, you may use the Script Application namespace again, so your variable may be set using `var [Plugin:ScriptPortletNamespace]myspHelper = [Plugin:ScriptPortletNamespace]spHelper;`.

 !!! important
-    When developing locally, use the `__SPNS__` placeholder for the namespace.
-In that case, your variable may be set using `var myspHelper = __SPNS__spHelper;`.
+    When developing locally, you may use the `__SPNS__` placeholder for the namespace.
+In that case, your variable may be set using `var myspHelper = __SPNS__spHelper;` or as a unique variable `var __SPNS__myspHelper = __SPNS__spHelper;` .
     The placeholder is automatically translated when you import or push to the DX server to `[Plugin:ScriptPortletNamespace]`.
-For details, see [Add tokens to generate the unique namespace IDs when applications are pushed or imported to a Script Application](https://help.hcl-software.com/digital-experience/9.5/CF229/extend_dx/script_application/build_app_with_script_application/cmd_line_push_cmd_patt_rep/).
+For details, see [Add tokens to generate the unique namespace IDs when applications are pushed or imported to a Script Application](https://help.hcl-software.com/digital-experience/9.5/latest/extend_dx/script_application/build_app_with_script_application/cmd_line_push_cmd_patt_rep/).

     You can also reference the namespace with the `[Plugin:Portlet key="namespace" compute="once"]` tag.
 For more information, see [Portlet plugin tag](https://help.hcl-software.com/digital-experience/9.5/latest/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/portlet_plugins/plugin_portlet_portlet/).